gretatuckute/ClosedLoop/README.md

 This GitHub contains code for running a closed-loop, real-time EEG neurofeedback system.

-The system is initially designed for a visual attention paradigm (deBettencourt), where the subjective attentional state of the participant is decoded in real-time and used to update the subsequent visual stimuli to modulate the attentional state using feedback.
+The system is initially designed for a visual attention paradigm ([deBettencourt et al., 2015](https://www.nature.com/articles/nn.3940)), where the subjective attentional state of the participant is decoded in real-time and used to update the subsequent visual stimuli to modulate the attentional state using feedback.

 The system can easily be adapted for various visual paradigms (see **Stimuli**).